borntofrappe/game-development/Games/Whirlybird/README.md

 ## Updates

+- bug/feature: add audio for the hurt state

 - bug: scroll the window to have the player at most half of the window's height

 - bug: guarantee a playable sequence of interactables (level maker?)

 - feature: allow to fall for a brief period before triggering the gameover.
 Use falling animation

 - style: design sprites for a collision with the seventh and eight type of interactable